 It’s a little unorthodox, but I have a friend that emails her parents.
 It works for them.
 When I’m feeling sentimental, I’ll send a postcard or write my parents a letter.
 The quirky, off the wall ways that you choose to keep in touch can turn into little keepsakes that everyone treasures later on.

-As you can see, it’s easy to stay in touch than you think.
+As you can see, it’s easier to stay in touch than you think.
 With a little foresight, you can arrange a method that works for you and your loved ones.

 Even though it might be your first time on your own, you shouldn’t forget the people who helped you get where you are today.
 By taking a moment to FaceTime, make a phone call or text “I love you,” you can show your parents that you’re thinking about them while maintaining your newfound freedom.